 Wigs are one of my favorite beauty shortcuts — they let you change length, color, and style without touching your natural hair.
 But nothing ruins the effect faster than a wig that slips.
 Below are seven clear, practical methods to match different lifestyles and needs, with expert tips and natural product mentions from UNice.

-Looking for a quick answer to the question of how to best secure a wig?
-Check out the breakdown of the best ways to secure your wig based on your lifestyle and skill level:
+Looking for a quick answer to the question of how to best keep a wig on?
+Check out the picks below for the best way to do so:

-Beyond the above quick picks for the best methods to secure a wig, there are various options available depending upon your lifestyle, your skin and its sensitivities, and for how long you wish to wear the wig.
-Each of these options have their pros and cons, which will be discussed in detail in this article.
+Beyond the above quick picks for the best methods to secure a wig, there are various options available depending on your lifestyle, skin sensitivity, and how long you plan to wear your wig.
+Each method comes with its own advantages and limitations.

 Wig tape is a double-sided adhesive strip made for attaching a wig to skin or to polyurethane (PU) tabs inside a wig.
 It’s designed for a strong, low-profile bond.